yOPERO/CNC_shieldBox/README.md

 Usage
 --
 You can personalize:

 -The size of the height, width of the walls.

--Whether  you want a logo(*.dfx imported to openScad.
+-Whether  you want a logo(*.dfx imported to openScad).

--Size of the fan’s screws
+-Size of the fan's screws.

--Size of the screws used on the assembly
+-Size of the screws used on the assembly.

 License
 --